easystats/insight/README.md

-Although there are generic functions to get information and data from models, many modelling-functions from different packages do not provide methods to access these information.
+Although there are generic functions to get information and data from models, many modelling-functions from different packages do not provide such methods to access these information.
-The **insight** package aims at closing this gap by providing functions that work for (almost) any models.
+The **insight** package aims at closing this gap by providing functions that work for (almost) any model.

 ## Documentation